antononcube/SoftwareDesignMethodsWithWL-book/Part-1-Overview-and-general-directions/Typical-software-development-workflows-long.md

 # Typical Software Development Workflows
 ### ***Long descriptions***

+## Introduction

+Different programming approaches are described in this chapter.
+More comprehensive and detailed information can be found in the references.

+The summaries are intended to provide a sufficient understanding of each programming paradigm or method.

+An LLM prompt is included in each section to generate step-by-step instructions for the corresponding programming type.

 ------

 ## Top-down Structural programming

+### Summary

+The top-down development approach in structured programming involves systematically breaking down a problem into smaller modules for clarity and maintainability.
+It starts with problem definition, followed by high-level system design and modular decomposition, where the system is divided into manageable components.
+Each module is specified in detail before designing algorithms using structured principles.
+The modules are then implemented in code, tested individually, and progressively integrated.
+The system undergoes comprehensive testing to meet original requirements.
+Documentation is maintained throughout, and maintenance plans ensure future updates are manageable.
+The process concludes with reviewing and optimizing the system for improvements.

+### LLM prompt

+Here is an LLM prompt to generate step-by-step descriptions like the one below:

+> Write down the steps of Top-down development as prescribed in Structural Programming.

+### Step by step

 **Steps of Top-Down Development in Structured Programming:**